mbudnek/google-home-hubitat-community/README.md

 - Support Playback State: Should be set if this device can report the current playback state.
 Defaults to 'false'.
 If 'true', the following state is available:
     - Playback State Attribute: The device attribute used to query the current playback state of the device.
 Maps to the `status` attribute by default.

+### Occupancy Sensing

+The Occupancy Sensing trait is used for devices that can report whether a space is occupied or not such as motion sensors.
+It can be queried by saying things like "Hey Google, is {room} occupied?".
+It has the following configuration parameters:

+- Sensor Type: The type of sensor.
+Most motion sensors are Passive Infrared.
+This doesn't seem to affect functionality at all, so don't worry too much about getting it wrong.
+- Occupancy Attribute: The device attribute used to query whether the device currently detects occupancy or not.
+Maps to the `motion` attribute by default.
+- Occupied Value: The value that the Occupancy Attribute will report when the device detects occupancy.
+Defaults to "active".
+- Occupied to Unoccupied Delay (seconds): The number of seconds for which the device must report no occupancy before Google Home will consider the space to be unoccupied.
+- Unoccupied to Occupied Delay (seconds): The number of seconds for which the device must report occupancy before Google Home will consider the space to be occupied.
+Required if "Occupied to Unoccupied Delay" is set.
+- Unoccupied to Occupied Event Threshold: The number of times the device must report the space occupied within the "Unoccupied to Occupied Delay" for Google Home to consider the space to be occupied.
+Required if "Unoccupied to Occupied Delay" is set.

 ### On/Off

 The On/Off trait is used for devices that have discreet on and off states such as switches or lights.
 It can be controlled by saying things like "Hey Google, turn on {device}" and queried by saying things like "Hey Google, is {device} on?".
 It has the following configuration parameters: